andycroll/andycroll.com/_posts/2021/2021-03-08-turn-off-the-bits-of-rails-you-dont-use.md

   credit: "Denisse Leon"
 ---

 The Rails Framework consists of multiple subsystems that work together.
-The names of these systems typically begin with "Action" or "Active" e.g. Active Record, Active Support, Action Pack etc.
+The names of these systems typically begin with "Action" or "Active" e.g. Active Record, Active Support, Action Pack, etc.

 You can see the individual component gems as directories in the [`rails/rails` repo on GitHub](https://github.com/rails/rails).